home - Electricity

 Modern plaster or stucco veneziano (this very term is popular among professional craftsmen) has its distant progenitor, originating in ancient Rome.
 The walls were decorated with marble dust.

 The coating imitates valuable species (marble, jasper, malachite), expensive fabrics (velvet, silk), precious metals (gold, silver).
 Venetian plaster conveys the effect of a deep glow due to the shimmering of the filler through the slightly transparent base.
 Thanks to this quality, the intersection of strokes looks even more advantageous, forming a contrasting mesh of veins, like in real marble or polished charoite.
-The play of light and shadow enhances the perception of natural stone that envelops the walls of the room.
+The play of light and shadow enhances the perception of natural stone enveloping the walls of the room.

 Features of Venetian plaster.

-The color of the surface and the pattern of tonal overflows becomes brighter and more expressive when the finished dried "Venetian" is covered with a thin layer of a special synthetic or natural wax.
+The color of the surface and the pattern of tonal overflows becomes brighter, more expressive when the finished dried "Venetian" is covered with a thin layer of a special synthetic or natural wax.
 It gives the texture, imitating polished stone, not only naturalness and depth, but also protects against external factors (moisture, light, odors, mechanical stress).
 But in both cases, the finished decorative surface is ground (polished) with a special trowel.
 This achieves the effect of a non-uniform gloss with dullness in the recesses.
 Lacquer coating for "Venetian" is not recommended, because under the cloudy film the texture will lose quality.
 Therefore, when choosing a wax coating, you should pay attention to transparency.
 Achieving the desired effect, of course, requires certain skills.
 The result is a smooth Venetian.
-It is the coating technique, instrumentation, manipulations with the applied composition - all this is of considerable importance in working with Venetian plaster.
-The direction of the applied strokes, their width and randomness, the number of layers determine the uniqueness of the pattern, just as the pattern of marble, agate or onyx is determined in nature.
+It is the coating technique, tools, manipulations with the applied composition - all this is of considerable importance in working with Venetian plaster.
+The direction of the applied strokes, their width and randomness, the number of layers determine the uniqueness of the pattern in the same way as the pattern of marble, agate or onyx is determined in nature.
 For centuries, recrystallization occurs in the plates of the earth's crust, interaction with the composition of quartz and dolomite.
-After all, the beauty of stones that attracts our eyes lies in the uniqueness and limitless variability of colors and lines.
+After all, all the beauty of stones that attracts our eyes lies in the uniqueness and limitless variability of colors and lines.
 Classic Venetian plaster for tinting allows you to choose the color of the future surface yourself.
-Quite often, it is used by purchasing the entire volume in one color.
+Quite often it is used by purchasing the entire volume in one color.

 About the properties of the "Venetian":